srivenkat13/sangti-demo/README.md

 ### Pricing page

-- Pricing Page isnt implemented
+- Pricing Page isnt implemented when I checked on desktop.
   -  I have tried to Implment a modern looking 3 tile Pricing  page
      -  Made a Single Component and resued for to display various pricing options
      -  Added button to toggle between Monthly and  Annual plans